Q. DO YOU HAVE A PROSTAFF?

 Only payload and velocity matter.

 Case and point: A standard 3” steel shell has a 1 ¼ oz. payload and bunch of filler like flaxseed and plastic to take up space.
 Our 2 ¾” Shorty has the exact same 1 ¼ oz payload, except we don’t fall for all that filler nonsense.
-Cut one open and you’ll find only premium powders, a wad and the devastation of hard-hitting, copper-plated, non-toxic shot.
+Cut one open and you’ll find only top quality powders, a wad and the devastation of hard-hitting, copper-plated, non-toxic shot.

 ADD: To be completely transparent, when Boss Shotshells was in its beginning stages we loaded as many 2 ¾” shells as the day would allow, knowing they were the best value to our customers.
 Frankly a 3” shell wasn’t needed, and we weren’t in a position to build a 3” shell “just because.”